East of England

 In Hertfordshire you'll find Shaw's Corner, the home of playwright George Bernard Shaw; who 70 years ago was one of the most famous, most photographed and most quoted men in the world.
 Shaw's will be re-opening its doors in August 2015.

-This month's 'photo of the month' goes to Ian Ward, for his fantastic photo of a Glanville Fritillary butterfly.
+This month's 'photo of the month' goes to Ian Ward, for his fantastic photo of the rare Common Blue butterfly.
 Wicken Fen, Dunstable Downs and Sheringham Park are great places for butterfly spotting.
 Why not see what other visitors have snapped this month?
 We'd love to see your pics too.